How To Fly Fish Egg FliesNick DelVecchio

 Here’s how to fly fish egg flies and some of our favorite egg fly patterns for winter trout or fall steelhead.

 Getting the color and size of an egg fly is just as important as it is with mayflies and midges.
 Good starting points are orange and light pink, with tweaks being made throughout the day.
 One of the great things about eggs is how easy they are to tie and how readily available they are.

-Something that egg tiers like to do is an experiment in different volumes of material.
+Something that egg tiers like to do is experiment with different volumes of ‘egg’ material.
 The opacity of the flies results in different “looks” of the fly in the water and thus, more options for the days when fish are picky.

 When the egg bite is really on, a standard nymph rig might consist of two or three eggs below some weight.
 In this situation the brighter, and larger, egg is typically tied on first with a smaller fly trailing behind.
 One of the best trailing flies is a single egg in orange, pink, or cream color.
 It’s so light that even with weight above the point fly the single egg plays in the current in an almost weightless manner.
 This is important because, despite their high protein density, fish eggs weigh virtually nothing and move throughout the water freely.

 Look for trout hanging below spawning fish.
 If these fish are moving to the left or right aggressively, it is a sign that they are feeding on eggs.
 An important note is to try not to fish over spawning fish, but rather the ones downstream feeding on eggs.

 Once a fish is targeted, use short drifts with a lot of weight landing the flies right below the spawning fish.
 If done well, our offerings should sink fast and go right past trout feeding below!

 Some of the best trophy trout anglers will say that it isn’t sculpins or mice that catch the biggest fish, but eggs.
 They can consistently be in a waterway and provide a steady stream of calories that make it worthwhile for fish of all sizes to feed.